nlsynth/karuta/docs/designandimpl.rst

 * Arrays

 Efficient use of RAM is also crucial for programs on FPGAs.
-While most of software runtime assumes one globally shared memory among threads, FPGAs allow to put RAMs near the place where the actual computation is done.
+While most of software runtime assumes one globally shared memory among processes, FPGAs allow to put RAMs near the place where the actual computation is done.
 This is important to achieve higher performance and energy efficiency.

 Karuta allows to add arrays as member of an object and maps them to RAMs at synthesis.